 The rest of La Liga barely spent any money whatsoever, as has become the norm in recent seasons.

-AC Milan was pillaged by mainland Europe's biggest spenders, while Fiorentina made some impressive purchases, largely financed by the late sale of Matija Nastasic to Manchester City.
+AC Milan were pillaged by mainland Europe's biggest spenders, while Fiorentina made some impressive purchases, largely financed by the late sale of Matija Nastasic to Manchester City.

 On the whole, it is estimated -not by Deloitte, however - that the 20 clubs earned more money than they spent transfer-wise.

-Hamburg splashed out on Rafael van der Vaart to boost its spending, but it was a similiar story for the rest of the Bundesliga.
+Hamburg shelled out on Rafael van der Vaart to boost their spending, but it was a similiar story for the rest of the Bundesliga.